Frequent Questions

 Do the youth keep that classification level the entire time they are committed to the DOC?

 During the reclassification process, reviews are made of the same factors as during the initial classification.
-In addition, during reclassification an offender’s actual institutional/community risk behaviors during current placement are reviewed.
+In addition, a juvenile’s actual community risk behaviors are assessed during the timeframes the juvenile has been in the community location or aftercare.